 A New Jersey mechanic’s lien form may be filed by contractors and suppliers in order to demand compensation from a homeowner for unpaid labor or materials.
 Once filed, the lien is attached to the property’s records so potential buyers and financiers will see it as outstanding debt, making it difficult for the owner to sell.
-The document must be filed at the New Jersey County Clerk’s Office in the county where the project is located.
+The document must be filed with the County Clerk specific to the county in which the project is located.

 It should be noted that in New Jersey, residential projects require two (2) additional forms to be filed prior to the mechanic’s lien; a Construction Lien Demand for Arbitration and a Notice of Unpaid Balance and Right to File Lien.
 These two forms must be filed with the American Arbitration Association (AAC).
 Once the arbitrator’s determination has been received, and the right to lien has been awarded, the mechanic’s lien may be filed with the county clerk’s offices.